 Imagine your bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
 It’s a complex, dynamic fluid—not just a simple red liquid.
-Consider it a… Read More as a vast ocean, teeming with various moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
+Consider it a bustling highway system within your body, carrying various cellular vehicles… Read More as a vast ocean, teeming with various moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More and substances essential for life. mg/dL (milligrams per deciliter) is a unit of measurement used to quantify the concentration of these substances within your blood.
+Think of them as the microscopic Legos that build the world!
+The… Read More and substances essential for life. mg/dL (milligrams per deciliter) is a unit of measurement used to quantify the concentration of these substances within your blood.
 It’s like a measuring cup that reveals how much of a particular ingredient is dissolved in a specific volume of your “blood ocean.”

 What does mg/dL Mean?